mattarch/Social-Force-Model/README.md

-# ASL_project
+# Advanced Systems Lab - Spring 2020
-This is the GitLap repository of group 48.
+This is the GitLab repository of group 48.
 Project topic: Social Force Model for Pedestrian Dynamics

 Goal was to implement a fast social force model.
 The final report includes an analysis and results of the work.